British Columbia

 Just like with other Graded Exams, candidates can choose play all three pieces from the repertoire from the Rockschool / RSL Classical Graded Book, or choose to record up to two free choice pieces from the following sources:

-For more details visit our dedicated Free Choice Pieces page.
+For more details visit our dedicated Free Choice Peices page.

 The exam video of 3 pieces and technical exercises will be submitted via your RSL Awards account shortly after your payment has been recorded.